-For nature lovers, one of the nicest campgrounds in the Hood River area is in Ainsworth State Park.
-Surrounded by forest and dominated by large deciduous trees, this campground offers 43 RV sites and six very private, walk-in campsites in the woods.
+For nature lovers, one of the best campgrounds in the Hood River area is in Ainsworth State Park.
+Surrounded by forest and dominated by large deciduous trees, this campground offers 40 RV sites and six very private, walk-in campsites in the woods.
 The RV sites are small but some are pull-through.
-The campground offers full hookups, a dump station, washrooms, and showers.
+An additional grassy area is set aside for hikers and bikers.
+The campground offers full hookups, a dump station, washrooms, and hot showers.

-Ainsworth State Park is located about 30 miles west of Hood River off Interstate 84, in a prime location along the Historic Columbia River Highway, just 4 miles east of beautiful Multnomah Falls.
-The only drawback to this location is the noise from passing trains.
+Ainsworth State Park is located about 30 miles west of Hood River off Interstate 84, in a prime location along the Historic Columbia River Highway, just four miles east of beautiful Multnomah Falls.
+The only drawback to this location is the noise from passing trains, which run very frequently.

 4. Memaloose State Park Campground

-Memaloose campground offers 43 full-hookup sites, 66 tent sites, showers, toilets, and an RV dump station.
+Memaloose campground offers 43 full-hookup sites with 30-amp service, 66 tent sites, hot showers, toilets, and an RV dump station.
 Note that 20 of the tent sites are overflow sites, with no picnic tables or fire pits.